Shaima15/Python_Projects/README.md

 Models used: Decision trees and logistic regression

-Results: Since data was moderatly imbalanced, recall was used as the deciding factor.
+Results: Since data was moderately imbalanced, recall was used as the deciding factor.
 Logistic regression is better able to handle imbalanced data, so it had a recall of 77% compared to decision tree were the recall was 66%, making the former a better predictive model that ensures less missed diagnoses and improved model performance for clinical applications

 **Skills**: · Python (Programming Language) · Predictive Analysis · Machine Learning · Healthcare Analytics